MatthewGarner/garden-planner/README.md

   - Filter by various criteria (sun, water, size, etc.)
   - View detailed plant information
   - Select plants for placement
+- Plant placement system:
+  - Place plants by clicking on the garden
+  - Drag plants to reposition them
+  - Adjust size and rotation
+  - Delete plants from the garden
+- Growth visualization:
-- Time slider to visualize plants at different growth stages
+  - Time slider to see plants at different growth stages
-- Navigation between all pages
-- Local storage for saving garden data
+  - Automatic sizing based on plant age
+  - Realistic proportions based on reference objects

-The next step will focus on implementing the plant placement functionality, which will allow users to position selected plants on their garden image.
+The next step will focus on enhancing the garden plan saving system, implementing mobile responsiveness, and adding final polish to the application.

 ## Browser Support